code4romania/monitorizare-vot-ong/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21.

 #### Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+Run `ng serve --environment=qa` or `npm run start-qa` for a dev server with configs for QA.
+Run `ng serve --environment=prod` or `npm run start-prod` for a dev server with configs for Prod.
+If you also have the backend app running locally, you can run `ng serve --environment=local` or `npm run start-local` for a dev server with configs for local backend.

 #### Code scaffolding